GoLearnToCode/kiei924-winter17/workbook/commandline.md

 ### What is this mythical "command-line" you speak of?

 A computer's command-line interface (CLI) is a way for you to tell your computer to do things by inputting commands, instead of using the mouse.
-Yeah, it's old-school.
-But it's also a way to do things much, much faster than clicking around, so it's preferred by most software developers.
-We've got stuff to do, after all.
+It's old-school.
+But it's also a way to do things much, much faster than clicking around all the time, so it's the preferred way for many professional developers to manage files and run software.

 ### How to access the command-line